zorocubing/zorocubing/README.md

 ## About me

 - 👋 Hi, I’m @zorocubing
-- 👀 I’m interested in AI
+- 👀 I’m interested in AGI
-- 🌱 I’m currently learning Python and AI
+- 🌱 I’m currently on hiatus
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on the future
-- 📫 How to reach me via X DM
+- 📫 How to reach me via X DM or email my club
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Cursor is a fork of VS Code
+- ⚡ Fun fact: VS Code Green is the Insider version